This is the biggest home improvement project I’ve ever started. It’s time to build a wall in my garage and drywall it.

-Important note: You’ll see in these pictures that I’m building the wall in three distinct sections.
-I’m doing this project on my own and the wall frame is pretty damn heavy.
-No matter how strong you think you are, you’re probably going to underestimate how heavy the wall frame is when you get it assembled.
+Important note: You’ll see in these pictures that I’m building my garage wall in three distinct sections.
+I’m doing this project on my own, and the wall frame is pretty damn heavy.
+No matter how strong you think you are, you’ll probably underestimate how heavy the wall frame is when you get it assembled.

 Measuring and cutting the studs

 We want to measure how long our vertical studs need to be at various points along the wall.

 Take that lowest measurement and subtract one inch from it.
 That’s the length of your vertical studs.

-When we build the frame on the ground, we’ll need to slide it vertically into place and we’ll need some breathing room to make it fit.
+When we build the frame on the ground, we’ll need to slide it vertically into place.
+We also need some breathing room to make it fit.

 Don’t worry about the gap.
 We’ll take care of that in step 3.